onap/vnfrqts-requirements/docs/Chapter4.rst

 * R-xxxxx The VNF **MUST** respond to a "move traffic" [3]_ command against a specific VNFC, moving all existing session elsewhere with minimal disruption if a VNF provides a load balancing function across multiple instances of its VNFCs.
 Note: Individual VNF performance aspects (e.g., move duration or disruption scope) may require further constraints.
 * R-xxxxx  The VNF **MUST** respond to a "drain VNFC" [2]_ command against a specific VNFC, preventing new session from reaching the targeted VNFC, with no disruption to active sessions on the impacted VNFC, if a VNF provides a load balancing function across multiple instances of its VNFCs.
 This is used to support scenarios such as proactive maintenance with no user impact,

+..
+[1]
+   Refer to NCSP’s Network Cloud specification

+..
+[2]
+   Refer to NCSP’s Network Cloud specification

+..
+[3]
+   Not currently supported in ONAP release 1

 f.
 VNF Develop Steps
 =======================